Which Functions Are Invertible? Pick the Right Answers

 Ignoring Domain Restrictions

-A function like (f(x)=\sqrt{x}) is invertible on ([0,\infty)), but if you extend the domain to negative numbers (which would make the function complex), you’re out of the realm of real‑valued inverses Simple as that.. -
+A function like (f(x)=\sqrt{x}) is invertible on ([0,\infty)), but if you extend the domain to negative numbers (which would make the function complex), you’re out of the realm of real‑valued inverses That's the part that actually makes a difference.. -

 Confusing Injective with Surjective

 A function can be one‑to‑one but not onto the whole real line.
 For invertibility, you only need one‑to‑one and that the range matches the domain of the inverse.
-But if you’re only asked about injectivity, focus on the horizontal line test The details matter here.. -
+But if you’re only asked about injectivity, focus on the horizontal line test. -

 Thinking “Monotonic” Means “Invertible”

 A function can be monotonic on a restricted interval but still fail to be invertible if the interval includes a flat segment (derivative zero).
 Take this case: (f(x)=x^3) is strictly increasing everywhere, so it’s invertible.
 But (f(x)=x^3+x) has a flat spot at (x=0) where the derivative is zero, yet it’s still strictly increasing overall— so it’s invertible.
-The key is strict monotonicity. -
+The key is strict monotonicity No workaround needed.. -

 Overlooking Piecewise Functions